WOULD-BE ENTREPRENEURS FACE ANGEL INVESTORS

 “Investors almost never, ever look at a business plan up front,” Lawless explains.
 “They listen to a pitch for five, 10, maybe 15 minutes.
 If they like it, they’ll ask for another meeting, and maybe somewhere down the line they’ll look at a business plan.”

 V2 competitors distill their business concepts into slide shows, which four finalists present to a panel of actual angel investors, as opposed to judges — another distinguishing characteristic of V2.
-Although no V2 entrant actually gives up company ownership in return for funding, any finalist could walk away with part or all of a $15,000 prize donated by
+Although no V2 entrant actually gives up company ownership in return for funding, any finalist could walk away with part or all of a $15,000 prize donated by university supporters.

 “We model what real angel investors might do,” Lawless says.
 “It’s not a tournament.
 There’s not just one winner.
 Investors can individually decide to fund one or more participants, or to put their money together as a group.”

 This year’s panel of investors spread the cash around a bit, awarding the biggest share of the pot, $7,500, to Approach Mobile, a mobile application development business; $5,500 to Bottle Talk, a wine info service accessible by phone scans of bottle labels; and $1,000 each to the remaining two finalists.